 In the EU, medicinal products can only be placed on the market after obtaining a marketing authorization ("MA").
 To obtain regulatory approval of an investigational medicinal product under EU regulatory systems, we must submit a MA application ("MAA").
 The process for doing this depends, among other things, on the nature of the medicinal product.
+There are two types of Mas:

 "Centralized MAs" are issued by the European Commission through the centralized procedure, based on the opinion of the European Medicines Agency's ("EMA") Committee for Human Medicinal Products ("CHMP") and are valid across the entire territory of the EU.
-The centralized procedure is compulsory for human types of medicines such as: (i) medicinal products derived from biotechnology processes, such as genetic engineering, (ii) medicinal products that contain a new active substance indicated for the treatment of certain diseases, such as HIV/AIDS, cancer, diabetes, neurodegenerative diseases, autoimmune and other immune dysfunctions and viral diseases, (iii) designated orphan medicines and (iv) advanced therapy medicinal products ("ATMPs"), such as gene therapy, somatic cell therapy or tissue-engineered medicines.
+The centralized procedure is compulsory for certain types of medicines such as: (i) medicinal products derived from biotechnological processes, such as genetic engineering, (ii) medicinal products that contain a new active substance indicated for the treatment of certain diseases, such as HIV/AIDS, cancer, diabetes, neurodegenerative or autoimmune diseases and other immune dysfunctions and viral diseases, (iii) designated orphan medicines and (iv) advanced therapy medicinal products ("ATMPs"), such as gene therapy, somatic cell therapy or tissue-engineered medicines.
 The centralized procedure may at the request of the applicant also be used in certain other cases and in particular for any other products containing new active substances not authorized in the EU or for product candidates which constitute a significant therapeutic, scientific, or technical innovation or for which the granting of authorization would be in the interests of public health in the EU.
 It is likely that the centralized procedure would apply to the product candidates we are developing.

-Under the centralized procedure, the maximum timeframe for the evaluation of a MAA by the EMA is 210 days.
+Under the centralized procedure, the maximum timeframe for the evaluation of a MAA by the EMA is 210 days, excluding clock stops.
 In exceptional cases, the CHMP might perform an accelerated review of a MA in no more than 150 days (not including clock stops).
-Innovative products that target an unmet medical need and are expected to be of major public health interest may be eligible for a number of expedited development and review programs, such as the PRIME scheme, which provides incentives similar to the breakthrough therapy designation in the U.S. PRIME is a voluntary scheme aimed at enhancing the EMA's support for the development of medicines that target unmet medical needs.
+Innovative products that target an unmet medical need and are expected to be of major public health interest may be eligible for a number of expedited development and review programs, such as the PRIority MEdicines ("PRIME") scheme, which provides incentives similar to the breakthrough therapy designation in the U.S. PRIME is a voluntary scheme aimed at enhancing the EMA's support for the development of medicines that target unmet medical needs.
 It is based on increased interaction and early dialogue with companies developing promising medicines, to optimize their product development plans and speed up their evaluation to help them reach patients earlier.
-Product developers that benefit from PRIME designation can expect to be eligible for accelerated assessment but this is not guaranteed.
-Many benefits accrue to sponsors of product candidates with PRIME designation, including but not limited to, early and proactive regulatory dialogue with the EMA, frequent discussions on clinical trial designs and other development program elements, and accelerated MAA assessment once a dossier has been submitted.
+Product development to sponsors of product candidates with PRIME designation, including but not limited to, early and proactive regulatory dialogue with the EMA, frequent discussions on clinical trial designs and other development program elements, and accelerated MAA assessment once a dossier has been submitted.
 Importantly, a dedicated contact and rapporteur from the CHMP is appointed early in the PRIME scheme facilitating increased understanding of the product at EMA's committee level.
 An initial meeting initiates these relationships and includes a team of multidisciplinary experts at the EMA to provide guidance on the overall development and regulatory strategies.